- Requires medical diagnosis

 The condition usually starts off with red, scaly patches of skin called a “herald patch.”
 The rash may have a pale and thin center, followed by multiple smaller oval sized, rose-colored perimeter rashes that are about 1-2 cm in size.
 The patches may be 2-6 cm.

-Pityriasis rosea usually begins anywhere on the torso, upper arms or thighs.
+It usually begins anywhere on the torso, upper arms or thighs.
 After one to two weeks, most people experience fewer rashed on the affected areas.
-It is rare that pityriasis rosea appears on the face.
+It is rare for it to appear on the face.
 Other symptoms include peeling and itching.

 What can I do?